Shadoo91/ats-realistic-keyboard-steering/README.md

 # ATS Realistic Keyboard Steering (with Turbo-Mode)

+⚠️ **CRITICAL IN-GAME MENU NOTICE (For English & German users):**
+After running the installer, **Throttle (Gas) and Brake will visually appear as "Not Bound" / "Nicht belegt" inside your in-game options menu!**
+* **This is 100% intentional and required!**
+* The script completely detaches the rigid digital lines to unlock the high-fidelity 3-stage analog physics matrix.
+* **Do NOT rebind W and S in the menu!** If you click there and re-assign W and S, the game will force full-throttle/full-brake digital logic, and the realistic physics script will be completely disabled.
+Just leave the fields empty and drive!

 ⚠️ **IMPORTANT NOTICE:** This repository contains the official installation scripts and physics configuration files.
 It is designed as a mandatory companion/supplement to the official Steam Workshop mod.
 Make sure you are subscribed to the mod on Steam before running these files!
 🔗 **[Steam Workshop Link](https://steamcommunity.com/sharedfiles/filedetails/?id=3725174940)**